unblocktorrents/unblock-torrents/README.md

 Here are the 4 best ways to bypass torrent blocking.

 # Use the HTTP proxy
-The third option to avoid blocking torrents is through the HTTP proxy.
+The first option to avoid blocking torrents is the HTTP proxy.

 Similar to a VPN, a proxy server can hide your IP address and connect you to a site that is being blocked.
 When you use a proxy, your traffic is sent through an intermediate server, which then forwards you to the blocked content.
 However, there are some issues with this method.